 - Tuberculosis (TB) screening for employees and students who require such screening for academic programs (credit and/or non-credit) shall adhere to guidelines established by Student Health Services and Human Resources, which are in compliance with requirements as promulgated by the CDC, SFDPH, California Educ.
-Code section 49406, Health & Safety Code sections 121525,121555). - 2.
-Tuberculosis (TB) screening for students who require such screening for employment purposes, will follow the guidelines of the Student Hiring Eligibility Process (SHEP), which requires a satisfactory response to the California School Employee TB Risk Assessment Questionnaire (AB 1667, SB 1038), and two-step TB screening, blood test, or chest X-ray when indicated to certify a student is free from active tuberculosis disease prior to the start of the student's employment. - 3.
-All new non-student CCSF employees will be screened for tuberculosis, per BP 3.09. - 4.
-Individuals (employees and students) who have been identified as having active or suspected active TB, as determined by San Francisco Department of Public Health (SFDPH) Tuberculosis Control, may be restricted (quarantined/isolated) from all CCSF campuses, and/or may be subjected to other restrictions, as determined by Student Health Services, in consultation with the appropriate local, state, or federal authorities.
+Code section 49406, Health & Safety Code sections 121525,121555). - Tuberculosis (TB) screening for students who require such screening for employment purposes, will follow the guidelines of the Student Hiring Eligibility Process (SHEP), which requires a satisfactory response to the California School Employee TB Risk Assessment Questionnaire (AB 1667, SB 1038), two-step TB screening, blood test, or chest X-ray that certifies a student is free from tuberculosis, prior to the start of the student's employment. - 3.
+All new non-student CCSF employees are to be screened for tuberculosis, as per BP 3.09. - 4.
+Individuals (employees and students) who have been exposed to TB, as determined by the San Francisco Department of Public Health (SFDPH), tuberculosis control, may be restricted (quarantined/isolated) from all CCSF campuses, have their CCSF student account blocked, and/or be subjected to other restrictions, as determined by Student Health Services, in consultation with the appropriate local, state, or federal authorities.